HomePurpl LifePIP & Benefit GuidesPIP Increases & Rates 2026: April Payment Changes Explained

 • Enhanced rate: £80.00

-Purpl Tip: The PIP payment April increase does not reassess your claim.
-If your condition has worsened, you can still request a review separately.
+Purpl Tip: The April uprating does not reassess an award.
+If circumstances have changed (for example, a condition has worsened), a review can be requested separately.

 How Much Is DLA Increasing By?